 In addition, several foreign countries and governmental bodies, including the European Union, have laws and regulations dealing with the handling and processing of personal information obtained from their residents, which in certain cases are more restrictive than those in the United States.
 Laws and regulations in these jurisdictions apply broadly to the collection, use, storage, disclosure and security of various types of data, including data that identifies or may be used to identify an individual, such as names, email addresses and in some jurisdictions, Internet Protocol, or IP, addresses.
 Such laws and regulations may be modified or subject to new or different interpretations, and new laws and regulations may be enacted in the future.
-Within the European Union, legislators recently adopted the General Data Protection Regulation, or GDPR, which, when effective in 2018, will replace the 1995 European Union Data Protection Directive and supersede applicable EU member state legislation.
+Within the European Union, legislators have adopted the General Data Protection Regulation, or GDPR, which became effective in May 2018 replacing the 1995 European Union Data Protection Directive and superseding applicable EU member state legislation.
 The GDPR includes more stringent operational requirements for processors and controllers of personal data and imposes significant penalties for non-compliance.
-We have certified under the U.S.-European Union Privacy Shield with respect to our transfer of certain personal data from the European Union to the United States.
+These regulations have increased our compliance costs and may impair our ability to grow our business or offer our service in some locations and may subject us to liability for non-compliance.
+In addition as we, our customers and potential customers evaluate the impact of GDPR and as additional requirements pursuant to GDPR are adopted, sales cycles have lengthened and transaction costs have increased as customers conduct additional diligence and contractual obligations under the new regulations are negotiated.
+Further, the United Kingdom's decision to exit the European Union, known as Brexit, has created uncertainty regarding the regulation of data protection in the United Kingdom, which may delay or deter transactions with customers that transfer data to and from the United Kingdom.
+We have certified under the U.S.-European Union Privacy Shield with respect to our tran